 Stucco is a great alternative to your standard siding, brick or stone walls.

-Unfortunately, the textured surface of stucco is notorious for accumulating dust and dirt from all over.
+Unfortunately, the textured surface of stucco is notorious for accumulating dust and dirt over time.

 Repair Any Cracks